smritigupta27/project_SBhatSGupta/README.md

-This is a test project written in Java for a srinkler system.
+This is a test project written in Java for a home garden sprinkler system.